Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Numerical implementation

 \subsection{Single- and multi-domain solvers}

-\of discretise each equation using a sparse matrix $\mathbf{M}$ with entries relating to the cell centres of the mesh.
-For example, for the fluid momentum the discrete form reads:
+\of discretizes each equation using a sparse matrix $\mathbf{M}$ with entries relating to the cell centres of the mesh.
+For example, for the fluid momentum, the discrete form reads:

-where $[\mathbf{u}]$ is the vector of unknown velocities at cell centres and $\mathbf{M}$ the coefficient matrix scaling the effect of neighbouring cell velocities.
-Note the right hand terms are left as source terms and are computed explicitly and the gradients operators can be discretised with different schemes (details about the schemes will be presented in the results section).
+where $[\mathbf{u}]$ is the vector of unknown velocities at cell centres and $\mathbf{M}$ is the coefficient matrix scaling the effect of neighbouring cell velocities.
+Note the right-hand terms are left as source terms and are computed explicitly and the gradient operators can be discretized with different schemes (details about the schemes will be presented in the results section).
 To solve for the pressure-velocity coupling we employ the PIMPLE algorithm with an extra term due to the electric body force.
 This works by decomposing $\mathbf{M}$ into its diagonal, $A$, and off-diagonal, $\mathbf{H}$, parts $\mathbf{M}[\mathbf{u}] = A\mathbf{u} - \mathbf{H}$.
 This leads to the velocity correction equation:

-Interpolating $\mathbf{u}$ to the cell faces and taking the dot product with cell face area vectors $\mathbf{S}_{f}$ leads to the flux $U$ correction equation
+Interpolating $\mathbf{u}$ to the cell faces and taking the dot product with cell face area vectors $\mathbf{S}_{\text{f}}$ leads to the flux $U$ correction equation,

-where subscript $f$ denotes values at cell faces.
+where subscript $\text{f}$ denotes values at cell faces.
 Discretising the incompressibility condition $\bm{\nabla}\cdot\mathbf{u}=0$ gives $\bm{\nabla}\cdot U =0$ which when applied to the flux correction equation forms the pressure correction equation:

-This is solved iteratively until convergence.
+\\ This is solved iteratively until convergence.
 In an external loop, momentum and pressure equations are coupled with the concentration and potential equations.
 When the mesh is highly skewed, or for complex discretisation schemes with implicit-explicit terms, additional iterations can be added for each single equation.
 The pseudo-code algorithm for our single ionic fluid solver \textit{pnpFoam} is presented in Algorithm 1.